At Banner Jones we work on Care Proceedings brought by the Social Services across Chesterfield, Derbyshire, Sheffield and Mansfield.

-At Banner Jones our work with children includes care proceedings brought by the Social Services.
-Social Services may tell you that they are going to start care proceedings, but if they do not you will find out when you receive a notice from the court telling you when your first care proceeding is and where it will be held.
+Social Services may tell you that they are going to start care proceedings, but if they do not, you will find out when you receive a notice from the court telling you when your first care proceeding meeting is and where it will be held.

 Care Proceedings Advice